-Other community partners include Aboriginal Child and Youth Mental Health, the Tillicum Lelum Aboriginal Friendship Centre, the First Nations Health Authority, Discovery Youth and Family Substance Use Services, NDSS students and administration, UBC Family Medicine residents and the Nanaimo Division of Family Practice.
+Other community partners include Indigenous Child and Youth Mental Health, the Tillicum Lelum Indigenous Friendship Centre, the First Nations Health Authority, Discovery Youth and Family Substance Use Services, NDSS students and administration, UBC Family Medicine residents and the Nanaimo Division of Family Practice.

 City of Nanaimo